BioroboticsLab/website/contact.md

 ## Work with us!

 We are recruiting Bachelor and Master students.
 Interested?
-Call or write Tim, show up at our lab meetings (every Wednesday at 2 pm) or Journal clubs (every Friday at 4 pm).
+Call or write Tim!
+You can also meet us at our lab meetings (every Wednesday at 2 pm) or Journal clubs (every Friday at 4 pm).
+Until we've cleared covid-related restrictions the best way of meeting us is in our <a href="https://jitsi.physik.fu-berlin.de/BioroboticsDailyStandup">daily standup meeting</a> (Mon - Fri 9:30 am).

 ## Contact